PanosKatsaras/ASP.NETCore-Quiz/README.md

 # Quiz App

 ## Overview
-This project is an ASP.NET Core application.With SQL Server Database Connection and CRUD Operations.
+This project is an ASP.NET Core application, with SQL Server Database Connection and CRUD Operations.

 ## Technologies Used
 ASP.NET Core (.NET 6)